irynaomelchenko/landing/README.md

 * [Setup](#setup)

 ## General info
-This project is test simple landing page.
+This is a test landing page project.

 ## Technologies
 Project is created with:
 * HTML version: 5
 * CSS version: 3
+* Flexbox
 * JQuery:
   * tabs
   * flip